 - retinal damage, or retinopathy, and eye damage, which can cause deteriorating vision, glaucoma, and cataracts

-- cardiovascular diseases such as high blood pressure, narrowing of the arteries, angina, heart attack, and stroke
+- cardiovascular diseases like high blood pressure, narrowing of the arteries, angina, heart attack, and stroke

 Hypoglycemia can occur when your blood sugar is low.
 The symptoms can include shakiness, dizziness, and difficulty speaking.
-You can usually remedy this by having a “quick-fix” food or drink, such as fruit juice, a soft drink, or a hard candy.
+You can usually remedy this by having a “quick-fix” food or beverage, like fruit juice, a soft drink, or hard candy.

 Hyperglycemia can happen when blood sugar is high.
 It’s typically characterized by frequent urination and increased thirst.
-Exercising can help lower your blood sugar level.
+Monitoring your blood glucose carefully, and staying active, can help prevent hyperglycemia.

 Complications during and after pregnancy

 If you have diabetes while you’re pregnant, you’ll need to monitor your condition carefully.
-Diabetes that’s poorly controlled can:
+Diabetes that’s poorly controlled may:

 - harm your baby’s developing organs

-- cause your baby to gain too much weight
+- cause your baby to gain excess weight

-- increase your baby’s risk of developing diabetes during their lifetime
+It can also increase your baby’s risk of developing diabetes during their lifetime.

-- Over 29 million people have diabetes.
-That’s 9.3 percent of the population.
+- Over 30 million people have diabetes.
+That’s around 10 percent of the population.

-- One in four people have no idea they have diabetes.
+- 1 in 4 people has no idea they have diabetes.

-- Non-Hispanic black, Hispanic, and American Indian, including Alaska Native, adults are about twice as likely to have diabetes as non-Hispanic white adults.
+about twice as likelyto have diabetes as non-Hispanic white adults.

-- The average medical expenses for people with diabetes are about 2.3 times higher than they would be in the absence of diabetes.
+- The average medical expenses for people with diabetes are about 2.3 times higher than they’d be in the absence of diabetes.

 - Diabetes is the seventh leading cause of death in the United States, either as the underlying cause of death or as a contributing cause of death.

-- The 2014 global prevalence of diabetes was about 9 percent for adults.
+- The 2014 global prevalence of diabetes was 8.5 percent for adults.

-- Diabetes caused about 1.5 million deaths worldwide in 2012.
+- Diabetes directly caused about 1.6 million deaths worldwide in 2016.